anand5543/AirBnb-Tableau-Full-Project-Tableau/README.md

-# AirBnb-Tableau-Full-Project-Tableau
-An interactive Tableau dashboard that analyzes Airbnb listing data to uncover insights into pricing, revenue, and neighborhood performance.
-The project uses data visualization techniques to identify trends and support data-driven decision-making.
+# Airbnb Data Analysis Dashboard (Tableau)
+## Project Objective

+The objective of this project is to analyze Airbnb listing data using Tableau to uncover trends in pricing, revenue, occupancy, and listing distribution across different locations.
+The dashboard helps users understand the Airbnb market and identify factors that influence listing performance.